miguelpdl/WebRTC-codelab/session05/lab/md/step01.md

 ~~~

-Next on a create or join we must manage the WebRTC video chat 'rooms', so add the methods to handle this.
+Next on a "create or join" we must manage the WebRTC video chat 'rooms', so add the methods to handle this.

 ~~~
        socket.on('create or join', function (room) {